pjmidgard/Spring-75/README.md

 Division:

-Division minus 1 this number write bit less and multyply by this number back.
+Division write bit less and multyply by this number back.
 If prime number -4 and divide.
 Repeat this many times.